decretist/Dissertation/Chapter0/chapter0.md

-disappointed that the results of the first test were exactly what I should have expected: the case statements and the excerpts from *De vera* formed distinct clusters **[reproduce!]**, indicating that they were written by two different individual authors.
-As *De vera* is an anonymous work that predated the *Decretum* by no more than a decade or so, and because Gratian was one of the earliest authors to quote extensively from it (although not the earliest,
+disappointed that the results of the first test were exactly what I should have expected: the case statements and the excerpts from *De vera* formed distinct clusters **[reproduce!]**, indicating that they were written by two different authors.
+Because *De vera* is an anonymous work that predated the *Decretum* by no more than a decade or so, and because Gratian was one of the earliest authors to quote extensively from it (although not the earliest,